mantrapatel05/xTriage/README.md

 - Which team should own it?
 - What context should the assignee know first?

-xTriage explores how an AI system can assist that workflow by combining deterministic API design, vector similarity search, and specialized analysis agents.
+xTriage explores how an AI system can assist that workflow by combining deterministic API design, vector similarity search, and specialized analysis agents — and, just as importantly, by honestly measuring whether the multi-agent approach actually beats simpler baselines.

 ## Features